robb-j/gruber/README.md

 You can use the static `getOptions` method both subclasses provide and override the parts you want.
 These are the options:

-- `superstruct` — Configuration is based on [superstruct](https://docs.superstructjs.org/), you can pass your own instance if you like.
 - `readTextFile(url)` — How to load a text file from the file system
 - `getEnvironmentVariable(key)` — Return a matching environment "variable" for a key
 - `getCommandArgument(key)` — Get the corresponding "flag" from a CLI argument